 Mayor Jason Bienski shares updates on different projects, special events, and other important information on KBTX’s Brazos Valley This Morning (BVTM).
 Learn about the extension of University Drive East, the Oakmont residential/commercial development, highlights of the proposed fiscal year 2017 budget, and more!

 Slated for 2017, the residential and commercial development of Oakmont will feature 800 single family homes, a number of walking trails, and retail spaces.
 This new development, spearheaded by Adam Development Properties, will be constructed on a new portion of University Drive east of Boonville Road.

 Here’s some information from the Federal Emergency Management Agency on what to expect if you’re registering for FEMA assistance.
 AUSTIN, Texas – When disaster survivors register for federal assistance, FEMA requires applicants to provide specific information to help determine eligibility.
-When registering, all applicants will be asked for the following: Social Security number address […]
+When registering, all applicants will be asked for the following: Social Security number address of […]

 FEMA will open a Disaster Recovery Center to assist individuals with property losses from the May 26 severe weather event in obtaining information and filing claims for federal assistance.

 Brazos County was declared eligible for Individual Assistance from the Federal Emergency Management Agency (FEMA) on June 11, 2016, due to the severe storms and flooding that struck the area on May 26-27.
 The declaration is Presidential Declaration, DR-4272-TX, for the May Severe Weather.
-View the declaration here Survivors from the May severe weather […]
+View the declaration here Survivors from the May severe weather in […]